mjmanley/PredictiveModeling/pm_service_api_manage_deploy.md

 # Deploying or refreshing a predictive model

-To deploy or refresh a predictive model using the  service, you use an API call to upload a file that contains the IBM® SPSS® Modeler developed scoring branch.
+To deploy or refresh a predictive model by using the service, you use an API call to upload a file that contains the scoring branch that was developed by using IBM® SPSS®
+Modeler.
 It is made available for scoring data in your applications.
 Each model file is given a context ID as a convenient alias to use for referencing the deployed model in subsequent service calls.
 If a model exists for a context ID, it is replaced by this PUT call as